 1) Panty Ripper (Belize)

-Coconut rum and pineapple juice may seem like a girly concoction to be sipping on but on the beaches of Belize it just felt right.
-Perhaps it’s the Belizean coconut rum or the fresh pineapple juice that do the trick.
+Coconut rum and pineapple juice may seem like a girly concoction to be sipping on, but on the beaches of Belize it just felt right regardless of your gender.
+Perhaps it’s the Belizean coconut rum or the fresh pineapple juice that does the trick.
 Or maybe it’s the relaxed Caribbean atmosphere, which ties it all together.
 Whatever the case, Belize’s national drink just works here.

 Best of Traveling Around Central America